JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 name read by the expression is a declared hardware local, the expression is simply not a Python constant.

+Global wire names are the one exception: inside their declaring module they cannot be shadowed at all.
+A local binding of such a name is an error (see "Which names mean a wire" under Global Wires).

 The failure modes it prevents are worth knowing, because only the first one is loud:

 | Source | Without the guard |